yuan910715/clock_press/docs/en/index.md

 ![ClockWise Logo](/img/clockwise_logo.png)
 ClockWise is an open source project developed by **Jonathas Barbosa**, the project code is hosted on GitHub, the repository address is: https://github.com/jnthas/clockwise , I am also on the project contributor list and have submitted some optimization code

-The project use a 64x64 pixel LED matrix for display, driven by ESP32, implemented the clock display engine and multiple watch face skins
+The project use a 64x64 pixel LED matrix for display, driven by ESP32, implemented the clock display engine and multiple clockfaces

 Projects are more suitable for software/hardware professionals, you need to prepare hardware, wire, select clockface on web page, flash firmware, and configure network via serial communication, after configure the time zone, NTP server and other parameters on the configuration page, and the clock can be used normally